qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_terrain_analysis.rst

 Aspect
 ------
-Calculates the aspect of a raster in input.
-The final aspect raster layer contains values from 0 to 360 that express the slope direction: starting from North (0°) and continuing clockwise to East (90°), South (180°) and West (270°):
+Calculates the aspect of the Digital Terrain Model in input.
+The final aspect raster layer contains values from 0 to 360 that express the slope direction: starting from North (0°) and continuing clockwise:

 .. figure:: /static/user_manual/processing_algs/qgis/aspect.png
    :align: center
    :scale: 50%

    Aspect values

-The following pictures shows the aspect map reclassified with a color ramp:
+The following picture shows the aspect layer reclassified with a color ramp:

 .. figure:: /static/user_manual/processing_algs/qgis/aspect_2.png
    :align: center

-  Aspect map reclassified
+   Aspect layer reclassified

 Parameters
 ..........